How open are hybrid journals included in transformative agreements?: Introduction

 Despite these controversies around transformative agreements as a means of transitioning journal publishing to full open access, there is limited evidence available on the uptake of open access in hybrid journals, and the extent to which this can be attributed to transformative agreements.
-Previous studies have focused on specific countries (Haucap et al., 2021; Huang et al., 2020; Pölönen et al., 2020; Taubert et al., 2023; Wenaas, 2022) or publisher portfolios (Bakker et al., 2024; Fraser et al., 2023; Jahn et al., 2022; Momeni et al., 2023; Pieper \& Broschinski, 2018; Schmal, 2024), while large-scale studies relied on self-reported agreement data (Moskovkin et al., 2022), or used APC pricing lists (Shu \& Larivière, 2023).
+Previous studies have focused on specific countries (Brayman et al., 2024; Haucap et al., 2021; Huang et al., 2020; Pölönen et al., 2020; Taubert et al., 2023; Waltman \& Lamers, 2022; Wenaas, 2022) or publisher portfolios (Bakker et al., 2024; Fraser et al., 2023; Jahn et al., 2022; Momeni et al., 2023; Pieper \& Broschinski, 2018; Schmal, 2024), while large-scale studies relied on self-reported agreement data (Moskovkin et al., 2022), or used APC pricing lists (Shu \& Larivière, 2023).
 In particular, data availability is a limiting factor when studying the impact of transformative agreements (Bakker et al., 2024), because bibliometric databases, even though many allow the retrieval of open access articles in hybrid journals, do not directly attribute them to specific transformative agreements.
-Likewise, article-level open access invoicing data are only partly available (Jahn et al., 2022).
+Likewise, article-level open access invoicing and cost data, which would make it possible to establish a direct link between transformative agreements and open access publications (Jahn et al., 2022; Kramer, 2024).

 The present study aims to address these limitations by combining multiple openly available data sources to determine open access uptake in hybrid journals, while distinguishing between open access through transformative agreements and other means.
 With this novel and open approach, this first large-scale analysis will answer the following questions: